 Part Number: LMP91000

-Let me look into this and get back with you shortly.
+We're looking into this and will get back to you shortly.

 We are glad that we were able to resolve this issue, and will now proceed to close this thread.